Light snow to fall in parts of Del., NJ, Philly region on Saturday

+- A weak system then moves in Friday night into early Saturday, leading to light and spotty snow showers.

+- Don't expect any major accumulation in the Delaware Valley from the snow showers.

-We’re in for another round of snow in the Philadelphia region this weekend though much less than what we saw on Monday.
+We’re in for another round of snow in the Philadelphia region this weekend though far less than what we saw on Monday.
 Here’s what you need to know.

 Cold temperatures continue

 We'll stay dry through the rest of the week, but the cold weather lingers.
 Gusty winds from Wednesday and Thursday will finally ease as high pressure builds into the area on Friday.
-Temperatures will nudge upward to 36° by Friday afternoon, though that's still below the normal high of 42°.
+Temperatures will nudge upward to 36 degrees by Friday afternoon, though that's still below the normal high of 42.

 Light snow in Philly region Saturday morning